 Classes and Objects in Java – Fundamentals of OOPs

-One of the main challenges that programmers face while writing code is that while writing lengthy codes, the code becomes haphazard and unorganized.
+One of the main challenges that programmers face while writing code is that, while writing lengthy code, the code becomes haphazard and unorganized.
 It becomes very difficult to debug and look for errors while checking them line by line.
-Here comes the concept of OOPs programming which basically helps the programmer organize the program in a proper way.
-In this article, we will learn about classes and objects in java, polymorphism, inheritance, encapsulation and abstraction in java.
+Here comes the concept of OOPs programming, which basically helps the programmer properly organize the program.
+However, we will learn about classes and objects in Java, polymorphism, inheritance, encapsulation, and abstraction in Java.

 What are OOPs?

 OOPs stands for Object-Oriented Programming.
-As we all know that Java is an Object Oriented Programming Language.
+As we all know, Java is an object-oriented programming language.
 OOPs programming language tries to map our code with real-world entities like objects, methods, inheritance, abstraction, etc, making the code short and easier to understand.
 OOPs also makes our programs easier to maintain and debug.

 OOPs mainly consists of 6 principles:

-There are few other sub principles of OOPs that we will discuss at the end.
+There are a few other sub-principles of OOP that we will discuss at the end.
 They include:

-Let Us Discuss Each and Every Principle One by One:
+Let Us Discuss Each Principle One by One:

-A class is a logical entity or blueprint from which objects can be created.
+A Java class is a logical entity or blueprint from which objects can be created.
 A class can be described as a group of objects having common properties.
-Classes in java contain: Fields, Methods, Constructors, Blocks, Nested Classes and interfaces.
+Classes in Java contain: Fields, Methods, Constructors, Blocks, Nested Classes, and interfaces.

 class <class name>{